krshirkoohi/gta-crime-sim/README.md

 - **StolenMoped.cs:** Manages callouts for stolen mopeds.
 - **StolenVehicle.cs:** Handles callouts for stolen vehicles.
 - **crime_sim.ini:** Configuration file for customizing the plugin settings.
+-
+## Todo
+Police escort script, using a convoy of vehicles driving to a set location, with 'surprises' along the route.

 ## Installation
 1. Ensure you have LSPDFR installed along with the necessary dependencies.